MarlonKr/ReportGPT/README.md

 ## Ideas and TODO's
 - [ ] Implement a redundancy check for crawling- and refining-processes
-- [ ] option to merge multiple pdf reports into one report
+- [ ] Option to merge multiple pdf reports into one report
-- [ ] incorporate missed answers iteratevly
+- [ ] Incorporate missed answers iteratively

 ## Requirements